-This program of special courses and seminars provides progressive, accessible Christian theological education year-round for clergy, laity, and spiritual seekers from diverse racial/ethnic communities.
+This online certificate program of special courses and seminars provides progressive, accessible Christian theological education year-round for clergy, laity, and spiritual seekers from diverse racial/ethnic communities.
 TEL is multicultural in its design and focus.
 It may be engaged at the level that works for you—for personal spiritual formation, lay leadership training, professional growth, or continuing education.

 Using PSR’s “flexible learning” approach, TEL fosters a strong and supportive community environment while enabling participation at a distance through online learning.
 A carefully selected curriculum of online experiences may be engaged individually, or as part of a non-graduate-level certificate.